Work Out at Work

 - Stuck on a long call or need an energizing break?
 Stand up and do some basic strength and balance exercises, like squats, desk push-ups, wall sits, calf raises, tree pose and chair pose.

 - Keep small hand weights or a resistance band at your desk for bicep curls, lateral raises, rows, and overhead presses.
-Watch demos online or work with a fitness trainer to make sure you’re doing exercises correctly to avoid injury.
+Watch demos online to make sure you’re doing exercises correctly to avoid injury.

-- Schedule walking meetings for informal discussions and brainstorming.
+- Try walking or moving for informal discussions and brainstorming meetings.
 Use a voice memo app on your phone to capture notes.
 You may find you’re more creative on your feet!

 - Explore your options for using a standing desk, treadmill desk or sit-stand desk riser.
 Alternate sitting and standing throughout the day, with lots of walking and stretching breaks.